k3ndall02/readme-generator/README.md

   github repository

   ## Usage
-  This readme-generator provides the user with a layout to input their information instead of creating from scratch trying and to figure out what to enter.
+  This readme-generator provides the user with a layout to input their information instead of creating from scratch and trying to figure out what you should enter.